 - Place 3 slices turkey, a little relish and 1/4 cup cheese on each slice then top with another slice of bread.

-- Spray sandwiches with a little buttery spread and place in a preheated Panini grill .
+- Cover sandwiches with a little buttery spread and place in a preheated panini grill .
 Cook for 3 to 4 minutes or until cheese is melted and bread is grill marked.
 (Or cook in a skillet for 3 to 4 minutes on each side, pressing down to compress sandwich.)